weavc/weavc/docs/_notes/dotnet/500-mongo.md

 ]
 ```

-We can see that the Data property is always populated with the time `00:00:00.000Z` of the day the the datetime was set to no matter what date type kind we pass to mongo.
+We can see that the `Date` property is always populated with the day of the datetime and the time set to `00:00:00.000Z` no matter what datekind we pass to mongo.